monksmojo/go-dojo/go-topics/golang_topics.md

 │   |-- customMath.go // is declared in package customPackage
 │   |-- customString.go // is declared in package customPackage
 |
-|--go.mod // which is the module file of /03package(also the module name) directory
+|--go.mod // which is the module file of /03package(also the package name) directory
 |--main.go // which comes under package main
 |
 ```